deana4/ArchaeologyPickingAnalsys/README.md

                  %OfSandBrushes, %OfPaperBrushes,
                  countMatTwizzers, 'AlreadyVisitedTwizzersMat,
                  %OfSandTwizzers, %OfPaperTwizzers, Directory
-- This features is extracted twice, once for the
+- This features is extracted twice, once for the first_five_minutes.mp4 and one for the last_five_minutes.mp4 and concat the results into one, for each pair of videos.

 ## Important Notes